 Your solicitor must tell you in writing how much they will charge you and about other expenses before they start working for you.
 This is known as disclosure.
 Once you have agreed to use a particular solicitor, they should also send you regular bills for their services, setting out the work performed and the charges for each service.
 For more information see: What your solicitor must tell you.

 Conversations, correspondence and documentation between you and your solicitor are confidential and can only be revealed in limited situations.
 Solicitors must also follow strict rules in the maintenance of client files.

 Conflicts of interest

 Your solicitor must not allow their own interests, or the interests of an associate, to conflict with those of a client.
 A solicitor generally cannot act for you if they have previously provided legal advice to a person you are in dispute with.
+They may also not be able to act for more than one party in the same matter.
 If you believe that your solicitor may have a conflict you should raise this with them.

 Your solicitor cannot make any decisions without your instructions.
 They must carry out your instructions promptly and efficiently in accordance with the law.